roycrisses/anonchat/VIDCHAT_README.md

 ---

-**Note**: This is a clone for educational purposes.
+**Note**: This is a video chat application for educational purposes.
 Please respect privacy and use responsibly.